 The number of repeater coordination areas in Indiana have been reduced from 9 to 7.
 These are the sections of the state that are listed in the ARRL's repeater directory.
 The reduction in number will simplify and more clearly define the geographical areas.
 In addition, the PL areas assigned by the IRC did not previously correspond to the ARRL's repeater areas.
 That has now been remedied with the recent IRC changes.
 PL areas will now mirror the repeater location areas.

 With changes made by the IRC, repeaters in Tippecanoe and Clinton counties are now in the Northwest area, and assigned a tone of either 173.8 or 131.8 Hz.
 All of the WI9RES and W9YB repeaters are now using a PL of 131.8 Hz.

 Please reprogram your radios, and help others who may find that task a bit challenging.
 We understand this is not a trivial change.
 However, we feel it is necessary to continue to operate our repeaters according to accepted, community standards, and to honor the amateur code and follow good operating practices.

 We appreciate your patience and understanding.
 WIRES and the Purdue University Amateur Radio Club plan to continue serving the amateur community by providing quality infrastructure with these repeaters.
 Please help spread the word about the recent PL tone change.
 Thanks.

 Next ARES Meeting

 7:00 p.m.
-SIA Training Center Click here for directions May meeting topic: (To be announced)
+SIA Training Center Click here for directions August meeting topic: Communications Support

 ••• ••• ••• ••• •••